roboptim/roboptim-trajectory/README.md

 ![LGPL-3](https://www.gnu.org/graphics/lgplv3-88x31.png)

-This package is the Trajectory tooblox of the RobOptim framework.
-It contains parametered curves definition, cost functions, constraints and tools to optimize trajectories.
+This package is the Trajectory toolbox of the RobOptim framework.
+It contains parametric curve definitions, cost functions, constraints and tools to optimize trajectories.
 It is released under the [LGPL-3](COPYING.LESSER) license.